-The social networking company; Facebook said on Friday, that it has discovered a security flaw affecting about 50 million user accounts which could have allowed attackers to take over those accounts.
-The company has more than 2 million users and since claims to fix the vulnerability and inform the law enforcement.
+The social networking company; Facebook said on Friday that it had discovered a security flaw affecting about 50 million user accounts which could have allowed attackers to take over those accounts.
+The company has more than 2 million users and since claims to fix the vulnerability and inform law enforcement.

 It is a very serious security issue, and we’re taking it very seriously. – CEO Mark Zuckerberg

 The company asserts in a blog post that its engineering team found that attackers acknowledged a weakness in Facebook’s code regarding its “View As” feature on Tuesday.
 Facebook became conscious of a possible attack that might strike after it noticed a spike in user activity on Sept.
-16 and hence brings the Facebook security update.
+16, bringing the Facebook security update.

-The CEO of the company does understand how security matters to its users and so he apologizes to the users “I’m really sorry this happened” as said in an interview.
+The company’s CEO understands how security matters to its users, so he apologizes to the users.
+“I’m sorry this happened,” as in an interview.